kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### dataSource `Object|Array|kendo.data.DataSource`

-The data source of the widget which is used display table rows.
+The data source of the widget which is used render table rows.
 Can be a JavaScript object which represents a valid data source configuration, a JavaScript array or an existing [kendo.data.DataSource](/api/framework/datasource) instance.

 If the `dataSource` option is set to a JavaScript object or array the widget will initialize a new [kendo.data.DataSource](/api/framework/datasource) instance using that value as data source configuration.